Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding

 \subsection{Experimental Observations}

-We report the accuracy performance for iterative magnitude pruning in Table~\ref{tab:iterative-magnitude-pruning}, knowledge distillation in Table~\ref{tab:knowledge-distillation} and structured pruning in Table~\ref{tab:structured-pruning}.
-The relative bias measure $\mathcal{F}_{bias}$ corresponding to these three compression techniques are given in Table~\ref{tab:relative-robustness-pruning}, Table~\ref{tab:relative-robustness-distillation}, and Table~\ref{tab:relative-robustness-structured-pruning} respectively.
-We have the following key observations. \begin{itemize}[leftmargin=*] \itemsep{-0.3em} \item \emph{Iterative magnitude pruning}: First, for slight and mid-level sparsity, the pruned models have comparable and sometimes even better performance on the in-distribution development set.
-Consider FEVER as an example, where the compressed model preserves the accuracy on the development set even at 60\% sparsity\footnote{Here, 60\% sparsity indicates that 40\% parameters are remaining after pruning.}.
-However, the generalization accuracy on the adversarial test set has a substantial drop.
-This indicates that the development set fails to capture the generalization ability of the pruned models.
-Second, as the sparsity increases, the generalization accuracy on the adversarial test set substantially decreases while dropping to random guess for tasks such as MNLI.
-Third, at high levels of sparsity (e.g., $70\%$), both development and adversarial set performances are significantly affected.
-Overall, we observe $\mathcal{F}_{bias}>1$ for all levels of sparsity in Table~\ref{tab:relative-robustness-pruning}.
-Note that we limit the maximum sparsity at $70\%$ after which the training is unstable with significant performance drop even on the development set~\cite{liang2021super}.
-As in the previous cases, there is substantial accuracy drop on the adversarial set compared to the development set (e.g., $7.6\%$ vs $1.9\%$ degradation respectively for the MNLI task).
+We report the performance of accuracy and the relative bias measure $\mathcal{F}_{bias}$ for iterative magnitude pruning in Table~\ref{tab:iterative-magnitude-pruning}, knowledge distillation in Table~\ref{tab:knowledge-distillation} and structured pruning in Table~\ref{tab:structured-pruning}.
+We have the following key observations.

+\textbf{Iterative Magnitude Pruning}: First, for slight and mid-level sparsity, the pruned models have comparable and sometimes even better performance on the in-distribution development set.
+Consider FEVER as an example, where the compressed model preserves the accuracy on the in-distribution set even at 60\% sparsity\footnote{Here, 60\% sparsity indicates that 40\% parameters are remaining after pruning.}.
+However, the generalization accuracy on the OOD test set has a substantial drop.
+This indicates that the development set fails to capture the generalizability of the pruned models.
+Second, as the sparsity increases, the generalization accuracy on the OOD test set substantially decreases while dropping to random guess for tasks such as MNLI.
+Third, at high levels of sparsity (e.g. $70\%$), both development and OOD test set performances are significantly affected.
+In general, we observe $\mathcal{F}_{bias}>1$ for all levels of sparsity in Table~\ref{tab:iterative-magnitude-pruning}.
+Note that we limit the maximum sparsity at $70\%$ after which the training is unstable with a significant performance drop even on the development set~\cite{liang2021super}.
+As in the previous cases, there is substantial accuracy drop on the OOD test set compared to the development set (e.g., $7.6\%$ vs $1.9\%$ degradation respectively for the MNLI task).